-Now that yet another summer of frequent rain has drawn to a close, the City of Toronto is once again drawing attention to its Basement Flooding Protection Subsidy Program for homeowners looking to invest in flood prevention technologies for their basements.
+With flooding sometimes an issue after heavy rains, the City of Toronto regularly draws attention to its Basement Flooding Protection Subsidy Program for homeowners looking to invest in floodproofing technologies for their basements.

-For effective basement flood prevention, there are three major steps to take – each of which can be partially subsidized by the City, and all of which play an important role in keeping your foundation dry, while helping to manage levels in your municipality’s sewer systems.
+To flood-proof a basement effectively, there are three major steps to take.
+Each step can be partially subsidized by the City, and all play an important role in keeping your foundations dry, while helping to manage levels in your municipality’s sewer systems.

 Located underground within the basement foundation of your home, a “weeping tile” – also called a foundation drain – is not to be confused with the tiles in your kitchen.
-These are actually circular pipes that take in the water from your foundation walls, and – if they’re connected to the sewer system – deposit it there.
+These are actually circular pipes that take in the water from your foundation walls and deposit it in the sewer system, if connected.

-Disconnecting the weeping tile from the sewer system is a task that shouldn’t be done on its own – you’ll need somewhere for that foundation water to go, and a “sump pump” is the safest bet.
-You’ll also need to have your weeping tiles disconnected before you can think about installing a backwater valve.
+If you disconnect the weeping tile from the sewer system, you will have to find somewhere for the foundation water to go, and a “sump pump” is the safest bet.
+You’ll also need to disconnect your weeping tiles before you can think about installing a backwater valve.

 A sump pump is always found within or adjacent to a “sump pit” – a specially constructed reservoir, typically located at the lowest point of your basement or crawl space.
-After the pit takes on enough water from the foundation drains (which should be configured to empty into it, rather than into the sewer system), a pressure sensor or float activator is tripped, and that water is them pumped and transported well away from the foundation before being released.
+After the pit takes on enough water from the foundation drains, a pressure sensor or float activator is tripped, and that water is them pumped and transported well away from the foundation before being released.

 A backwater valve is installed within your basement’s internal plumbing, with the chief goal of preventing water from seeping up through floor drains.
-A flap within the valve will stay open regularly, allowing water to exit your home after regular use – but in events of heavy rainfall resulting in water flow into your basement, the flap will close and prevent any flooding through the floor drains.
+A flap within the valve will stay open regularly, allowing water to exit your home after regular use.
+However, in events of heavy rainfall resulting in water flow into your basement, the flap will close and prevent any flooding through the floor drains.

-Even if you consider yourself adept at home renovations and upgrades, the City of Toronto strongly recommends hiring a professional, and in fact, if you do not use the professional contractors officially licensed by the City of Toronto, you will not qualify for rebates under the Basement Flooding Protection Subsidy Program.
+Even if you consider yourself adept at home renovations and upgrades, the City of Toronto strongly recommends hiring a professional to help flood-proof a basement.
+In fact, if you do not use the professional contractors officially licensed by the City of Toronto, you will not qualify for rebates under the Basement Flooding Protection Subsidy Program.